bigbadcyborg/Robotics-assignment-5/README.md

 ---

-### Part 3: Running LLaMa Large Language Model on Jetson
+### Part 3: Running LLaMa Large Language Model on Remote-PC

 Part 3 will show you how to run LLaMa, a Large Language Model from Meta.